ariellevi22/ariellevi22/README.md

 Last summer, I worked as an application developer intern at [Evergy](https://www.evergy.com/), where I created tools and integrations to help employees be more productive at work.
-Currently, I am looking for front-end or full-stack software engineering internship opportunities for summer 2022 to continue to grow my skillset and apply my learning to a real-world environment.
+This upcoming summer, I will be working as a software engineer intern at [Garmin](https://www.garmin.com/), where I am excited to continue to grow my skillset and apply my learning to a real-world environment.

 Learn more about me: